ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   a_\textit{Ethiopia} \sim \operatorname{Beta}(0.1,9.9),\quad

-The means of this `Beta distribution
+The mean of this `Beta distribution
 <https://en.wikipedia.org/wiki/Beta_distribution>`_ will have the value shown
 in the table.
 The density has an asymptote at 0 and an x-intercept at
 1. The mean value for this parameter was chosen so that the mean of